razorpay/react-native-razorpay/README.md

 React Native creates static library for each plugin / library / framework / native module being used.

 Due to some limitation on the way Xcode links static and dynamic libraries / frameworks to projects, we require some additional steps to be followed to link our iOS SDK to the React Native project.

+You can skip steps 1, 2 and 3 if you used `npm`.

 1. Download [Razorpay's iOS SDK from here][ios-docs] and unzip it.
 2. Delete the `.framework` file from